NethermindEth/StarknetByExample/src/components/dependencies.md

-# Components Dependencies
+# Component Dependencies

-A component with a dependency on a trait T can be used in a contract as long as the contract implements the trait T.
+A component with a dependency on a trait `T` can be used in a contract as long as the contract implements the trait `T`.

 We will use a new `Countable` component as an example: